Combretum zeyheri

 Combretum zeyheri, the large-fruited bushwillow or Zeyher's bushwillow, is a species of flowering plant in the family Combretaceae, usually found growing on acidic or sandy soils in tropical African savannas.
 A small to medium-sized tree, its roots are used as a source of material for making baskets and as a traditional medicine for haemorrhoids.

 Two interlocking wooden logs from a large-fruited bushwillow, connected by a notch, comprise the Kalambo structure.
 Located at Kalambo Falls, Zambia, and dating to roughly 476,000 years ago, the Kalambo structure is the oldest known wooden structure.

+Etymology

+The species epithet honours Karl Zeyher (1799–1858), a German botanical and entomological collector active in the Cape Colony from 1822 until his death during the local smallpox epidemic of 1858.
+Other taxa bearing his name include Erythrina zeyheri, Mimusops zeyheri, Phyllogeiton zeyheri, and Stachys zeyheri.